-If you have a score of 4 or higher in a skill, then you are considered to be a professional and have a couple of extra options available to you.
+If you have a score of 4 or higher in a skill, then you are considered to be a professional and have a couple of options available to you.

 - In any non-opposed situation which is predictable, you may assume a roll of '0'.
-This negates the chance of a fumble, but also means that the task has to be well within your capability. - If such a situation is non-stressful, in that there is not an immediate risk of harm and you can take your time, then you can assume a roll of '10'.
+This negates the chance of a fumble. - If such a situation is non-stressful, in that there is not an immediate risk of harm and you can take your time, then you can assume a roll of '10'.
 This removes the risk of fumbling, but takes twice as long as normal. - If the fumble chance is greater than 1, then the task is automatically considered non-predictable so these options can't be taken.